liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 ### Pre-req: Configure the following arguments of a pipeline run

-* `dataset_prefix_name` - a dataset-specific name that will uniquely identify a dataset specific-location in the cache container.
+* `dataset_prefix_name` - a dataset-specific name that will uniquely identify a dataset-specific location in the cache container.
 * `source_datastore_name` - source data store, an Azure ML Datastore (Blob, ADLS Gen2 or File Shares) where the dataset is stored long-term.
 * `source_datastore_data_path` - a directory/prefix in the the source data store where the data files (images) are stored.
 * `source_datastore_annotations_path` - a directory/prefix in the the source data store where annotation files are stored.